doums/oterm.nvim/README.md

   -- exits.
 It will receive the job ID and exit code as argument.

   ----------------------------------------------------------------
-  -- The rest of the config is related to floating mode only.
+  -- The rest of the config is related to floating layouts.

   -- The width/height of the window.
 Must be a value between 0.1 -- and 1, 1 corresponds to 100% of the editor width/height.